-STATUS: The County is partners with iHub San Joaquin, whose mission is to develop new partnerships, stimulate economic development, create new jobs, and nurture entrepreneurship and enterprises dedicated to innovative and emerging technologies. iHub San Joaquin is specifically interested in re-invigorating the region's economy as a center for sustainable technologies in health care, agri-business, and sustainable construction technology.
+STATUS: The County is partners with iHub San Joaquin, whose mission is to develop new partnerships, stimulate economic development, create new jobs, and nurture entrepreneurship and enterprises dedicated to innovative and emerging technologies. iHub San Joaquin is specifically interested in reinvigorating the region's economy as a center for sustainable technologies in health care, agri-business, and sustainable construction technology. iHub San Joaquin held the 2024 Innovation Summit and Annual Meeting on October 11,2024.